-Initially, you be asked to provide some information at one of our computer terminal kiosks that tells us more about your background and what your needs or concerns might be.
-If you need assistance with this process don’t hesitate to ask our front desk.
+When you first arrive for your appointment, you will fill out some information in a computer survey.
+This survey tells us more about your background and what your needs or concerns might be.
+If you need assistance with this process, please don’t hesitate to ask for help at the front desk.

 For more information about what to expect from your visit, as well as about CCPPS policies and procedures, please see our Orientation to Services page.